OchiengEd/countrycode/README.md

 ## API Requests
-/country/<country-name> returns the alpha2 code for the country specified /trivia returns alpha2 code of a random country which will be used for a quiz
+/country/<country-name> returns the alpha2 code for the country specified /trivia returns alpha2 code of a random country which will be used for the trivia

+Something random for testing